AI & Emerging Tech Learning Directory for SMEs¶

 Advanced Robotics Manufacturing Hub & partners

-- Description: Sector-focused advisory addressing AI-driven workflow optimization, robotics integration, and governance for manufacturing, energy, or agri SMEs.
+- Description: Sector-focused advisory addressing AI-driven workflow optimisation, robotics integration and governance for manufacturing, energy, or agri SMEs.

 - Format: One-on-one advisory and hub-based support.